grandolf14/PnP_Tool/README.md

    git clone https://github.com/grandolf14/PnP_Tool
    ```

-3. **move to the directory and rename the "Libraries_default" folder into "Libraries"**:
+3. **Move to the directory and rename the "Libraries_default" folder into "Libraries"**:
    ```bash
    ren Libraries_default Libraries
    ```